mt-empty/shortcut-pages/nonGUI/skyscanner-apis.md

 > Source: http://skyscanner.github.io/slate

-> Aliases: skyscanner-b2b-apis, skyscanner-b2b-api, skyscanner-api
+> Aliases: skyscanner-api, skyscanner-b2b-api, skyscanner-b2b-apis

 $ Flights: prices (live)
     `/pricing/v1.0 (POST)          {{Create your session.
 All query parameters (origin, destination, dates, etc) must be added to the body of the request.
 Returns the session key for polling results.}}